Skip to Content

 It was made natively under OmekaS, an entirely Open Source software, made to organize, describe and credit document collections.

-Mashamba.org's current hosting is outsourced to our parent company, Mind&Go, specialised in eco-responsable hosting : servers located in France, ISO-certified infrastructures, and a very low PUE, guaranteeing high performance with a lowered environmental impact.
+Mashamba.org's current hosting is outsourced to our parent company, Mind&Go, specialised in eco-responsible hosting : servers located in France, ISO-certified infrastructures, and a very low PUE, guaranteeing high performance with a lowered environmental impact.

 Zayi library :